LaFosseAcademy/barts_training/session_notes/module_2_session_notes.md

 Now we need to try and make those numbers useful.

-That involves selecting the right visual form, stripping away the noise that obsecures the point we're trying to convey and framing the finding we made that prompts a decision rather than just an observation.
+That involves selecting the right visual form, stripping away the noise that obscures the point we're trying to convey and framing the finding we made that prompts a decision rather than just an observation.

 The skills here aren't necessarily technical, building charts in Excel takes minutes.